The Punisher: No Mercy: Reception

 The game holds an aggregated rating of 47 out of 100 at Metacritic, and 49.19% at GameRankings.

 GameSpot gave the game a score of 4.5 out of 10, criticizing its short length and difficulty of unlocking.
 IGN gave it 4.2 out of 10, concluding, "The Punisher: No Mercy is a pretty bad game all around. (...)
 There's just not really anything to like here, unfortunately".
 PlayStation Official Magazine UK, however, gave the game 7 out of 10, stating, "it's definitely playable, and a respectable value at a penny under seven quid".
-The game's highest rating came from The Sixth Axis, which gave the game a score of 8/10, concluding "its replay value is extremely high, and although you’ll unlikely play it for huge stretches of time a couple of rounds with a few friends is incredibly entertaining".